danielmasur/Notes/Elite.md

 - Improvised Components - Independant, any population, state civil unrest.
 - Proto Light Alloys and Proto Radiolic Alloys – Independant or Alliance, high population, state boom.

+# Raw

+Raw

+Method 1:

+Koli Discii – C6A

+DSS the planet.

+Goto Crashed Ship.

+Farm mats at the crashed anaconda, Antimony, Ruthenium, Tellurium, Tungsten, Zirconium.
+Shoot the cargo racks to get up to 2 different items.

+Relog farm.

+Method 2:

+Goto HIP 36601 (1500ly from the bubble)
+Planet C1A
+DSS, land at biological site 5.
+All crystalline clusters will be Polonium.

+Planet C1D
+DSS, land at biological site 3.
+All crystalline clusters will be Ruthenium.

+Planet C3B
+DSS, land at biological site 5.
+All crystalline clusters will be Tellurium.

+Planet C5A
+DSS, land at biological site 10.
+All crystalline clusters will be Technetium.

+Goto Outotz LS-K D8-3
+Planet B5A
+DSS, land at biological site 15.
+All crystalline clusters will be Yttrium.

+Planet B5C
+DSS, land at biological site 3.
+All crystalline clusters will be Antimony.

+Goto LHS 417
+Planet 9EA
+DSS, land at geological site
+All clusters will be Selenium.

 # Guardian Stuff
 - Mats: Synuefe NL-N C23-4 B3 https://imgur.com/O3V9t8a
 - Data: IC 2391 Sector YE-A d103 B1